 Jennifer leads the provider workforce planning practice at ECG Management Consultants, a global partner of Siemens Healthineers, where her work focuses on healthcare strategy and community health resource development.
 Prior to joining ECG in 2015, Jennifer spent 20 years in healthcare consulting and physician recruitment.
 She also co-founded, led and sold an international design and manufacturing business in the craft industry.

-Ruthe Wynne is general counsel for Jensen Precast, one of the largest independently owned precast concrete companies in the United States.
+Ruthe is general counsel for Jensen Precast, one of the largest independently owned precast concrete companies in the United States.
 They design and manufacture precast concrete products for large-scale infrastructure of highway construction, retaining walls, electric and gas utility, telecommunications, water, on-site wastewater and sewage applications.
 She is responsible for all legal issues, including advising c-suite executives and the board of directors.

-Prior to Jensen Precast she was general counsel for a major door and window manufacture and supplier.
+Prior to Jensen Precast she was general counsel for a major door and window manufacturer and supplier.
 Before going in house, Ruthe was the supervising attorney at Kring and Chung’s Sacramento office.
 Her practice focused on construction litigation, indemnification, insurance coverage, commercial and government contracts.

 During her free time, she enjoys entertaining, traveling and spending time with her husband, son and her two Gamma Phi Beta daughters.

 Ruthe shares, “I am most excited to be part of the time of uniting the Foundation, FMC and Sorority into one united cohesive organization for the upcoming 2020-22 biennium.
-Especially as we prepare to for our 150th anniversary.
+Especially as we prepare for our 150th anniversary.
 Let’s grow Gamma Phi!”